zuozhenggh/learning-library/developer-library/arm-tomcat-mysql/tutorial/arm-tomcat-mysql.md

 # Run Apache Tomcat with MySQL on OCI

-This example shows how to run a Java web application on Apache Tomcat using MySQL on OCI Arm A1 compute platform.
+This example shows how to run a containerized Java web application on Apache Tomcat on OCI Arm A1 compute platform.

 ## Deploying your workloads on OCI Arm A1 compute platform